SolaceProducts/sl-spring-cloud-connectors/README.md

 ## Spring Applications

-The Spring Cloud Auto-Configure Java, JMS and JNDI tutorials in the [Solace Messaging with Pivotal Cloud Foundry Getting Started Samples](https://solacesamples.github.io/solace-samples-cloudfoundry-java/) provide easy integration into Spring applications.
+The Spring Cloud Auto-Configure Java, JMS and JNDI tutorials in the [Solace PubSub+ with Pivotal Cloud Foundry Getting Started Samples](https://solacesamples.github.io/solace-samples-cloudfoundry-java/) provide easy integration into Spring applications.

-Above example for the Solace Messaging API for Java (JCSMP) would be further simplified as follows: here Spring creates a SpringJCSMPFactory with all the properties set and all that is required is to autowire this into your application.
+Above example for the Solace PubSub+ API for Java (JCSMP) would be further simplified as follows: here Spring creates a SpringJCSMPFactory with all the properties set and all that is required is to autowire this into your application.
 Check out the [tutorial](https://solacesamples.github.io/solace-samples-cloudfoundry-java/spring-cloud-autoconf-java/) for further details.

 ```java
 @Autowired